matplotlib/mpl-altair/README.md

 Contributing
 =============
-Want to add features?
-Docs?
+Want to add docs?
+Feautures?
 Found a bug?
 Awesome!

 Our style guide is [matplotlib](https://matplotlib.org/devel/index.html)'s and we use [pytest](https://docs.pytest.org/en/latest/) for testing.
 Chat with us on [gitter](https://gitter.im/matplotlib/mpl-altair)